open-contracting/cove-ocds/docs/architecture.rst

 * lib-cove (`opendataservices/lib-cove <https://github.com/opendataservices/lib-cove>`_): contains functions and helpers that may be useful for data validation and review, regardless of the particular data standard.
 * lib-cove-web (`opendataservices/lib-cove-web <https://github.com/opendataservices/lib-cove-web>`_): provides a barebones Django configuration, and baseline CSS, JS and templates that are common for all CoVE instances.
 It is also a place for common functions relating to presentation or display of data or output.
 Any templates edited here typically affect all CoVE instances.
 Sometimes this is useful, but for OCDS-only changes, templates can be overridden in cove-ocds.
 This and cove-ocds are the only places where frontend output and translatable strings should be.
-* flatten-tool (`opendataservices/flatten-tool <https://github.com/opendataservices/flatten-tool>`_): a general purpose library for converting data between JSON and CSV/XLS formats.
-While not CoVE-specific, it is listed here because it is a specialized tool of which the DRT makes heavy use.

 Configuration
 -------------